Parkside Community College

 For the first session you will need to bring:

-Your health questionnaire – you can also return this by email.
+You will need to bring your health questionnaire alternatively you can also return this by email before the first class.

 On completion of this course, what might your next steps be?